- Knowledge Exchange

 - News and Events

-In 2015 mining accounted for 54 per cent of Peru’s exports making the resource sector a major contributor to the country’s national economic growth.
-Despite this, the contribution of mining to socio-economic development and livelihoods, particularly in the mineral-rich yet poor Andean highland regions, remains unrealized.
+In 2017, mining accounted for 59% of Peru’s exports; Peru’s resource sector is a major contributor to the country’s national economic growth.
+However, the contribution of mining to socioeconomic development and livelihoods, particularly in the mineral-rich yet economically poor Andean highland regions, remains unrealized.
 These regions continue to be beset by poverty and high levels of mining-related conflict.
-Some of the underlying causes are historic exclusion of various groups (Indigenous peoples, women, youth); limited capacity and presence of government as an actor at subnational levels; lack of public participation in environmental assessment processes and planning of resource extraction; uncoordinated projects and narrow CSR approaches among corporate actors.
+Some of the underlying causes are the historic exclusion of various groups (Indigenous peoples, women, youth); limited capacity and presence of government as an actor at subnational levels; lack of public participation in environmental assessment processes and planning of resource extraction; lack of integration across sectors; uncoordinated projects and narrow CSR approaches among corporate actors.
 These factors underscore the systemic challenge for effective resource governance in Peru.

 The unique aspect of the Co-Laboratorio approach was in its multi-dimensional and interactive nature, focused on bringing stakeholders from different socio-economic backgrounds and sectors together as co-creators in the design, planning, and implementation of the program.
 The program, grounded in human-centered design thinking, was developed to foster partnership and innovation.
 All CoLab work was preceded and supported by a deep understanding of the existing state of knowledge and stakeholders’ needs.
 Along with the other beneficiaries in the system, the interventions were then shaped and tested, with knowledge being provided for further input in a continuous iterative learning cycle.
 Over half of these stakeholders were women from diverse socioeconomic backgrounds; they played an integral role in every aspect of the program.
 The Indigenous communities were also represented in the program’s design and implementation.